kajal-rekha/luminex-server/README.md

 # Luminex Server

-Welcome to Luminex Server, an online jewelry shop project.
+Welcome to Luminex, your go-to destination for exquisite jewelry!
+Dive into the world of Luminex and explore our stunning collection of jewelry pieces.

 ## Project Description